pjh-github/parquet-reader/README.md

 # paraquet-reader
-A simple set of python files for printing paraquet content and converting them to CSVs.
+A simple set of scripts for dealing with paraquets.
+Includes printing .paraquet file content and converting them to CSVs.